Cedar Roof vs. Asphalt Shingle Roof

 For cedar shingles to remain in optimal condition, the branches of nearby trees must be trimmed away from the roof.
 If a nearby tree has long branches, they should never be allowed to grow over any part of the rooftop.
 Ideally, no tree should be within six feet of a house.

 Tree overhang poses much the same threat to asphalt shingles as it does to cedar.
 A fallen branch could easily cause chips and cracks in an asphalt roof, which could also be vulnerable to saturation due to foliage buildup.
-If the asphalt absorbs rather than drains rainwater, algae if liable to form and spread.
+The gutters and drains must remain free-flowing to prevent water from lingering on the roof and ultimately making its way through the shingles and into the underlying structure.

 To get the best return on investment from a new roof, it will need to boost the value and curb appeal of your home.
-In this regard, cedar is the far preferable option to asphalt.
-With cedar shingles, roofs tend to be viewed more favorably by onlookers.
+In this regard, cedar shingle roofs tend to be viewed more favorably by onlookers.

 To keep your cedar roof in optimal condition for 30 or more years, have your shingles inspected from time to time and repaired when necessary.
-At Cedar Roof Coatings, our team of roofing professionals has serviced and repaired cedar roofs in Fairfield County, Conn., and Westchester County, N.Y., for the last 35 years.
-Contact us today for more information on what we can do for your cedar roof.
+At Cedar Roof Coatings, our team of roofing professionals has serviced and repaired cedar roofs in Fairfield County, Connecticut, and Westchester County, New York, for the last 35 years.
+As a family-owned and operated company, we understand the importance of relationships, quality experiences and trustworthy work.
+That's why we offer honest consultations, free quotes and professional services.